Historia Numorum

 Editors:

-Keith Rutter: Emeritus Professor (‘Greek History and Numismatics’), in the School of History, Classics and Archaeology, University of Edinburgh.
+Keith Rutter, Emeritus Professor (‘Greek History and Numismatics’), in the School of History, Classics and Archaeology, University of Edinburgh,

-Major numismatic publications: Campanian Coinages, Edinburgh (1979); Greek Coinages of Southern Italy and Sicily, London (1997); Historia Numorum, Italy, London (3rd edn., 2001).
+author of: Campanian Coinages, Edinburgh (1979); Greek Coinages of Southern Italy and Sicily, London (1997); Historia Numorum, Italy, London (3rd edn., 2001).

-Major numismatic publications: ‘Appendice I. I ritrovamenti monetali’, In B. Bechtold, La necropoli di Lilibeo, Palermo (1999), pp. 394-457; with Clive Stannard, ‘“Pseudomints” and small change in Italy and Sicily in the late Republic.
+author of: ‘Appendice I. I ritrovamenti monetali’, In B. Bechtold, La necropoli di Lilibeo, Palermo (1999), pp. 394-457; with Clive Stannard, ‘“Pseudomints” and small change in Italy and Sicily in the late Republic.
 AJN 20 (2008), pp. 351-404, pl.
 83-85; Die Fundmünzen vom Monte Iato (1971-1991).
-Ein Beitrag zur Geldgeschichte Westsiziliens (Studia Ietina X), Lausanne (forthcoming 2012), c.
-850 pp., 120 ill., 80 tables, 65 pl.
+Ein Beitrag zur Geldgeschichte Westsiziliens (Studia Ietina X), (Lausanne: Les Éditions du Zèbre) (2013), 2 vols, XVI + 522 pp. & VIII + 294 pp., 120 illustrations, 80 tables, 65 plates.

-Major numismatic publication: Sylloge Nummorum Graecorum, vol. X, The John Morcom Collection of Western Greek Bronze Coins, Oxford (1995).
+author of: Sylloge Nummorum Graecorum, vol. X, The John Morcom Collection of Western Greek Bronze Coins, Oxford (1995).

-Michael Crawford, Emeritus Professor, University College London (author of Roman Republican Coin Hoards, London 1969; Roman Republican Coinage, London, 1974; Coinage and Money under the Roman Republic, London 1985) will contribute the entry on the coins of the Mamertini.
+author of Roman Republican Coin Hoards, London 1969; Roman Republican Coinage, London, 1974; Coinage and Money under the Roman Republic, London 1985) will contribute the entry on the coins of the Mamertini.

 Specimen of the SIKELIOTAN coinage 213-212 BC.